27 Atlantic Highly Migratory Species Pelagic Observer Program CPUE

 Affiliations: HMS

 The Pelagic Observer Program (POP) is operated out of the Southeast Fisheries Science Center, but provides observers in all regions (including the high seas) where U.S. flagged and HMS-permitted vessels fish under regulations for the HMS pelagic longline fishery.
 Data from the POP is collected during trips on pelagic longline vessels that are generally targeting swordfish, and yellowfin and bigeye tunas.
-Once a set is retrieved, information like the length, dressed weight, sex, and tag number of each individual fish is recorded.
-There have been times and areas where the agency has required 100-percent coverage over specific times or areas such as during bluefin tuna spawning time period in the Gulf of Mexico for a number of years and in the Mid-Atlantic Bight.
-Between 2017 and 2021, observer coverage for the entire pelagic longline fleet (i.e., from Maine to Texas, and the U.S. Caribbean and high seas) ranged from 9 to 13 percent of total overall reported sets.
+Once a set is retrieved, information like the length, dressed weight, sex, and tag number of each individual fish is recorded by trained observers.
+Between 2018 and 2022, observer coverage for the entire pelagic longline fleet (i.e., from Maine to Texas, and the U.S. Caribbean and high seas) ranged from 9 to 13 percent of total overall reported sets.

 Synthesis Theme:

-Pelagic observer data summarizes catch per unit effort information for a subset of total pelagic longline effort in the U.S. EEZ, and should not be interpreted as total interaction information for the northeast region pelagic longline fleet.
-CPUE trends can be used to evaluate whether the number of interactions with longline vessels has changed through time.
+Pelagic observer data summarizes catch per unit effort information for a subset of total pelagic longline effort in the U.S. EEZ, and should not be interpreted as a census of total interactions for the northeast region pelagic longline fleet.
+CPUE trends can be used to evaluate whether the observed catch rate has changed through time.
+We do not recommend using count data to depict changes through time, as this is not a census of total interactions with the pelagic longline fleet and would likely underestimate pelagic longline interactions occurring in the region.

 ecodata name: ecodata::hms_cpue